binaryupdates/NodeMCU-Webserver-Station-Mode/README.md

-# NodeMCU ESP8266 Webserver Access Point Mode
+# NodeMCU ESP8266 Webserver Station Mode

 Let's build Webserver on NodeMCU ESP8266 in Station Mode.
 We've connected Red LED to **D4**.
 The final circuit connection will look as it shown in picture below